elmariachi111/ultimate-non-infectious-verifier/README.md

 ### `immu-core`

 comes with foundational classes and no interactivity or environmental assumptions.
 For signing and credential creation is relies on the @transmute crypto libraries and makes use of did-jwt and did-jwt-vc which ar primarily supposed to interact with EcDsa256 keypairs.
 The library also supports EdDSA25519 signatures and contains code to add and verify ed25519 public keys to a did:ethr identity.
-The resolver is configured to resolve did:ethr:development and did:key
+The resolver is configured to resolve did:ethr and did:key

 ### `immu`

 is a mostly isolated cli wrapper around immu-core and contains interactive cli tools to interact with the code found in immu-core.
 Most noteably, we're _not_ really building a cli wallet but for convenience we're relying on the `aliases.json` file that keeps track of public and private keys (based on ganache's public seed `myth like bonus scare over problem client lizard pioneer submit female collect`).
 Make triple sure to never put any real secret in there!
 It's going to be removed from VCS when someone adds a little agent / wallet functionality that makes it obsolete.
 The CLI foundation is `oclif` which ist somewhat proposed by the official Typescript website.

+### `immu-frontend`

+shared components for frontends, particularly an identity context that yields resolver, issuer and verifier services and creates a randomized local did:ethr

+### `immu-provider`
+a provider demo that lets an user provide generic immunization related values.
+Issues credential offers and reacts to their responses by issuing and transferring credentials to patients.

 ### `immu-patient`

-doesn't do anything special right now besides showing that we can mix and mangle a React application that uses immo-core.

-### `immu-provider`

-yet another React scaffold without any functionality
+a patient wallet that allows accepting and presenting credentials.

-### `some-website`
+### `immu-verifier`

-is an express based demonstration service that should feel familiar to many "backend developers".
-All rendering happens server side (using the modern twig engine twing, so PHP devs will know what they're looking at).
-The whole purpose is to demonstrate how to trust, verify and validate credentials on a backend and transform them to session secrets once accepted.
-The idea is to show how you can exchange email/password pairs with DID auths and credential presentations.
+a verifier that displays presentiation requests for validateable credential types and validates presented credentials according to all known verification strategies.

 ## fork of uport's ethr-did-resolver to support base58 verification keys